-At any time before the adjournment of a meeting, the Mayor may, by public decleration spread upon the minutes of the meeting, request the reconsideration of any formal action taken by vote of the City Council including any ordinance or resolution, except an emergency ordinance or an ordinance proposed by initiative petition.
+At any time before the adjournment of a meeting, the Mayor may, by public declaration spread upon the minutes of the meeting, request the reconsideration of any formal action taken by vote of the City Council including any ordinance or resolution, except an emergency ordinance or an ordinance proposed by initiative petition.
 Thereupon, pending reconsideration as herein provided, such ordinance, resolution or action shall be deemed neither approved, adopted nor rejected.
-At any regular days after such request for reconsideration, the City Council shall reconsider such ordinance, resolution or action and vote upon the same anew.
-The same number of votes shall be required for its adoption or approval as would have been required in the absence of such request for reconsideration.
+At any regular or adjourned meeting held not less than thirty days, nor more than sixty days after such request for reconsideration, the City Council shall reconsider such ordinance, resolution or action and vote upon the same anew.
+Five affirmative votes shall be required for its adoption or approval.
 The Mayor shall have no right to request a second reconsideration of any ordinance, resolution or action.

 All ordinances and resolutions shall be signed by the Mayor and attested by the City Clerk.
-(As amended April 1, 1964)
+(As amended July 6, 1966)